edcarp/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 ## Installing a package into an existing environment

 You can install a package into an existing environment using the `conda install` command.
-This command accepts a list of package specifications (i.e., `multiqc=1.10`, a python tool that creates quality control reports) and installs a set of packages consistent with those specifications *and* compatible with the underlying environment.
+This command accepts a list of package specifications (i.e., `numpy=1.18`) and installs a set of packages consistent with those specifications *and* compatible with the underlying environment.
 If full compatibility cannot be assured, an error is reported and the environment is *not* changed.

 By default the `conda install` command will install packages into the current, active environment.
-The following would activate the `basic-rnaseq-env` we created above and install [Nextflow](https://www.nextflow.io), a workflow management system, into the active environment.
+The following would activate the `basic-scipy-env` we created above and install [Numba](https://numba.pydata.org/), an open source JIT compiler that translates a subset of Python and NumPy code into fast machine code, into the active environment.

 ~~~
-$ conda activate basic-rnaseq-env
+$ conda activate basic-scipy-env
-$ conda install multiqc=1.10
+$ conda install numba
 ~~~
 {: .language-bash}